 Based on a survey conducted by ui42 on a representative sample of 80 e-shops – from small local retailers to large e-shops with million-dollar turnovers – it is clear that AI assistants are beginning to play a more significant role as a source of visits, and thus in acquiring customers.

-August 2025: July's increase hit August's decline
+August 2025: July's Growth Hit by August's Decline

-July 2025: 8-fold increase in e-shop traffic from AI assistants
+July 2025: 8-Fold Increase in E-shop Traffic from AI Assistants

 While in January 2025, the average share of traffic from AI was only 0.03%, by July 2025, it was already 0.26%, which means an increase of more than eightfold.
 Interestingly, this trend varies according to the size of the e-shop.
-While large e-shops achieve AI traffic shares of about 0.01–0.05%, smaller and specialized stores record numbers approaching 1%.
+While large e-shops achieve AI traffic shares of around 0.01–0.05%, smaller and specialized stores record numbers approaching 1%.

-This phenomenon can not only be explained by content strategy, but it also opens new competitive doors precisely for smaller brands in the fight with the big ones: smaller specialized e-shops often offer more expert content, detailed product reviews, and an optimized customer experience (CX), which AI assistants can better evaluate and recommend to their users.
+This phenomenon can not only be explained by content strategy but also opens new competitive doors precisely for smaller brands in the fight with the big ones: smaller specialized e-shops often offer more expert content, detailed product reviews, and an optimized customer experience (CX), which AI assistants can better evaluate and recommend to their users.

 - We compile the analysis every month based on data in GA4